Is Feminism Still Relevant?

 I still need feminism because society misuses women’s bodies.
 Flip through a magazine and look at the way they sexualize even young girls.
 Stroll down the street and hear all the catcalling and street harassment that reduces women to ambient sex objects.
 Walk past newsstands with Photoshopped women on the magazine covers and the headlines telling us what our priorities should be: to “Be Beautiful”, “Tone Every Inch!”, “Resize Your Thighs” and “Get a Sexy Body!”.
 80% of ten-year-old girls have dieted in the hopes of conforming and looking more like these fantasy images.
 Isn’t middle school tough enough without adding pressure to maintain a perfect body before you hit puberty?

-I still need feminism because women have a harder time in the workplace as well.
+I still need feminism because women have a hard time being taken seriously in the workplace.
 The wage gap of 77 cents on the dollar is by now a well-known figure.
 Not only are women paid less, there are fewer women in positions of power, both in the political and the business world.
 That means society doesn’t value the work that women bring, even if it’s the same as men.

 I still need feminism because women of color are underrepresented and unheard.
 The wage gap is even worse for women of color, who according to some estimates make as little as 54 cents for every dollar a man earns.
 As for representation, women of color are rarely given starring roles in mainstream media.
 More often than not, Hollywood delegates them to typecast supporting roles.